 Grand-Hotel du Cap-Ferrat, A Four Seasons Hotel

-This Florentine dining experience is so exclusive that Four Seasons Hotel Firenze’s concierge can’t even divulge the name of the Renaissance palazzo where the evening takes place, a 15th-century residence designed by Medici confidant Giuliano da Sangallo.
-Like the nobles who own the property – and greet you at the front door – you’ll enjoy unpatrolled city views from a balcony while sipping Champagne or a classic Italian negroni.
-Set in a room with elegant Renaissance-style furnishings and a panoramic window that frames the Duomo, the dinner table is festooned with artful flower arrangements, centuries-old crystal and bottles of wine from the owner’s Tuscan family estates.
+This Florentine dining experience is so exclusive that Four Seasons Hotel Firenze’s Concierge can’t even divulge the name of the Renaissance palazzo where the evening takes place.
+We can, however, reveal that it’s a 15th-century residence designed by Medici confidant Giuliano da Sangallo.
+Like the nobles who own the property – and greet you at the front door – you’ll enjoy unparalleled city views from a balcony while sipping Champagne or a classic Italian negroni.
+In a room with elegant Renaissance-style furnishings and a panoramic window that frames the Duomo, the dinner table is adorned with artful flower arrangements, centuries-old crystal and bottles of wine from the owner’s Tuscan family estates.
 Dive into seasonal plates such as Cavatelli cacio e pepe and marinated scampi as the candles flicker.